Course Code: GES270

 Cover various types of law that are available to pursue, including tort law, product liability, consumer law, contracts law, insurance law, property law, estate and family law, laws affecting business, and criminal law.

-In order to enroll in this program, you must have a high school diploma or GED equivalent.
+In order to enroll in this course, you must have a high school diploma or GED equivalent.
 We also recommend that you have computer skills, including knowledge of the Microsoft Office suite (especially Word and PowerPoint), and good keyboarding skills (60 words per minute or faster).
 Also helpful are good skills in English grammar, spelling, punctuation, and composition.

 NALA Certification Eligibility Requirements